-An avid chamber musician, Ms. Stillwell has coached with members of the Juilliard, Cleveland, Amadeus and Vermeer quartets and Felix Galimir.
-She has performed with the ProMusica Chamber Orchestra of Ohio, and has collaborated with clarinetist Richard Stoltzman, violinist Mikhail Kopelman, and members of the Ying and Carpe Diem quartets.
-She has also performed at Alice Tully Hall and the Chamber Music Society of Lincoln Center in New York City, Chamber Music Rochester, the Amarillo Chamber Music Society, Kosciuszko Foundation, and the American Festival of Microtonal Music.
-Other appearances include the Saarburg (Germany) Festival, Aspen Music Festival, Norfolk and Skaneateles chamber music festivals, and the Victoria Bach Festival.
-As a member of the Harrington Quartet, she performed extensively across the Midwest, with engagements from Texas to Wisconsin.
-Other projects included a PBS documentary, TV and radio broadcasts, and collaborations with clarinetist David Shifrin, pianist Robert Levin, guitarist Pepé Romero, and members of the Pro Arte and Cavani quartets.
+An avid chamber musician, Ms. Stillwell has been featured on NPR’s Performance Today, was a founding member of Trio Solis, and has collaborated with clarinetist Richard Stoltzman, violinist Mikhail Kopelman, and members of the Ying and Carpe Diem quartets.
+She has also performed at Alice Tully Hall, the Chamber Music Society of Lincoln Center in New York City, Chamber Music Rochester, the Amarillo Chamber Music Society, Kosciuszko Foundation, and the American Festival of Microtonal Music.
+Other festival appearances include the Saarburg (Germany) Festival, Aspen Music Festival, Norfolk and Skaneateles chamber music festivals, and the Victoria Bach Festival.
+As a member of the Harrington Quartet, she performed extensively across the Midwest, from Texas to Wisconsin.
+Other projects with the quartet included a PBS documentary, TV and radio broadcasts, and collaborations with clarinetist David Shifrin, pianist Robert Levin, guitarist Pepé Romero, and members of the Pro Arte and Cavani quartets.
 Her coaches have included members of the Juilliard, Cleveland, Amadeus, and Vermeer quartets.

 From 2002-2007, Ms. Stillwell served as Assistant Concertmaster of the Rochester Philharmonic and Director of Chamber Music at the Hochstein School.
 Prior to that, she was Concertmaster of the Amarillo Symphony and on the faculty at West Texas A&M University.
-Currently, Ms. Stillwell is Associate Professor at Florida State University, faculty at the Brevard Music Center, a founding member of Trio Solis, and Concertmaster of the Tallahassee Symphony.
+Currently, Ms. Stillwell is Associate Professor at Florida State University, Artist Faculty at the Brevard Music Center, and Concertmaster of the Tallahassee Symphony.
 She has recorded for Harmonia Mundi, Naxos, and MSR Classics.